VMware ESXi

 VM Creation

-vmkfstools -c 40G /vmfs/volumes/datastore1/vm01/vm01.vmdk
+vmkfstools -c 40G -d thin /vmfs/volumes/datastore1/vm01/vm01.vmdk

-- Name VM and select datacenter/folder
+- Name VM and select compatibility (hardware version)

-- Select storage
+- Select storage (datastore)

 VM Configuration Commands